Disney Vacation Club – What You Need to Know

 Will I have difficulty getting the dates I want?

 With advance planning, there shouldn’t be a problem.
 Be sure to take advantage of your 11 month booking window for your home resort!
-If you decide in August that you’d really love to stay in a two-bedroom villa at Disney’s Bay Lake Tower during Christmas break, yes you will have difficulty booking.
-Also the Epcot resorts tend to book up quickly during the Epcot Food and Wine Festival!
+If you decide in August that you’d really love to stay in a two-bedroom villa at Disney’s Bay Lake Tower during Christmas break, yes, you will likely have difficulty booking.
+Also note: the Epcot area resorts tend to book up quickly during the Epcot International Food and Wine Festival!

 What are the benefits of being a member?

 Members have access to toll-free vacation planning through “Member Services.”
-Member Services can help with flights, car rentals, room requests and Priority Seating for meals.
-They are also available to assist in booking “Member Getaway” vacations, to arrange for groceries to be delivered to your room, or to just answer questions.
+Member Services can help with flights, car rentals, room requests, and Advance Dining Reservations for meals.
+They are also available to assist in booking “Member Getaway” vacations, to arrange for groceries to be delivered to your room, or to answer questions.

 Members have pool-hopping privileges at other Walt Disney World Resorts (excluding the Animal Kingdom Lodge and Stormalong Bay at the Yacht and Beach Club and Beach Club Villas), when pools are not at capacity.